JosephTLyons/Resume/README.md

 ## Work Experience

+*Sonimus* \
+...

 *SYSCON International, Inc.* \
-Backend Developer | September 2019 – Present
+Backend Python Developer | September 2019 – Present
-- Temporary placeholder
+- Use Python, and the Django framework, to aid in the development of the PlantStar web application
+- Frequently write frontend JavaScript code and occasionally modify Django Template HTML code
+- Work on a multitude of tasks, which span from programming core system features to writing / modifying scripts used for process automation

 *Various Companies* \
 Audio Software Beta Tester | 2011 – Present